zackhanni/soundslikesoma/_blogs/philadelphia-rnb-recording-studios.md

 Modern RnB is a blend of hip-hop studio production with a significant influence from electronic dance music, and trap music, and frequently includes 'singing rap' or just plain rap vocals.
 While topics such as finding love, relationships, and having fun are still common, today's lyrical content tends to lean explicit with more intimate details on similar topics.

 ## Final Thoughts

 While we can all agree music is not what it used to be, I, for one, love the new creative horizon I see before me.
 New artists like SZA and H.E.R. clearly have extraordinary talent and know how to draw enormous crowds.
-Learning about the past only helps me to appreciate how far music has come and I am sure in another decade or 2, the genre will continue breaking into new territories.
+Learning about the past only helps me to appreciate how far music has come, and I am sure in another decade or 2, the genre will continue breaking into new territories.

 ## Soulful Rhythm and Blues